swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 Since its inception, Swift has provided memory safety for the first four dimensions.
 Lifetime safety is provided for reference types by automatic reference counting and for value types via [memory exclusivity](https://www.swift.org/blog/swift-5-exclusivity/); bounds safety is provided by bounds-checking on `Array` and other collections; type safety is provided by safe features for casting (`as?` , `is` ) and `enum` s; and initialization safety is provided by “definite initialization”, which doesn’t allow a variable to be accessed until it has been defined.
 Swift 6’s strict concurrency checking extends Swift’s memory safety guarantees to the last dimension.

 Swift achieves safety with a mixture of static and dynamic checks.
 Static checks are better when possible, because they are surfaced at compile time and carry no runtime cost.
-Dynamic checks are sometimes necessary and are still acceptable, so long as the failure can't escalate into a memory safety problem. as long as failure can't escalate.
+Dynamic checks are sometimes necessary and are still acceptable, so long as the failure can't escalate into a memory safety problem.
 Swift offers unsafe features to allow problems to be solved when neither static nor dynamic checks are sufficient.
-These nsafe features can still be used without compromising memory safety, but doing so requires more care because they have requirements that Swift can't automatically check.
+These unsafe features can still be used without compromising memory safety, but doing so requires more care because they have requirements that Swift can't automatically check.

 For example, Swift solves null references with optional types.
 Statically, Swift prevents you from using an optional reference without checking it first.
 If you're sure it's non-null, you can use the `!` operator, which is safe because Swift will dynamically check for `nil`.
 If you really can't afford that dynamic check, you can use [`unsafelyUnwrapped`](https://developer.apple.com/documentation/swift/optional/unsafelyunwrapped).
 This can still be correct if you can prove that the reference is definitely non-null for some reason that Swift doesn't know.
 But it is an unsafe feature because it admits violations if you're wrong.